solid-contrib/conformance-test-harness/USAGE.md

 * Other

 ### Core configuration
-The tests require two WebIds for users known as alice and bob.
+The tests require two WebIDs for users known as alice and bob.
 Alice has full access to the test container and can grant Bob certain access as required for tests.
 ```shell
 USERS_ALICE_WEBID=